Firearms Permits - Weapons Carry License

 Dear Constituent,

 Governor Brian Kemp has signed SB 319 into law which is commonly referred to as constitutional carry.
 This legislation will allow an individual to carry a firearm without a permit.
 I wanted to take this opportunity to remind you that a permit will still be needed to purchase firearms at retail stores.
+Having a firearms permit will negate the need for a background check when purchasing a firearm at a retail store.
 Also, a firearms permit may be required in other states if you choose to travel or vacation outside of Georgia.
-Below is additional information along with a list of states that offer reciprocity agreements with Georgia.
+Below is additional information and a list of states offering reciprocity agreements with Georgia.

 Thanks, Judge Daughtrey